Refunding Certificate

 However, in 1907, Congress passed an act that ended the interest accrual of the certificates, and fixed the value of them at $21.30, over twice their face value.
-By January 1, 1885, all but $260,000 (99.4%) in face value had been redeemed, and since that time most others have met the same fate.
+By January 1, 1885, all but $260,000 (99.4%) in face value had been redeemed.

 Consistent with the Treasury Department paper used in printing the Fourth and Fifth Issues of Fractional currency (1869–76), anti-counterfeiting devices of the period included embedding large silk fibers as well as the use of blue tinted paper.

 Only a few 1879 Refunding Certificates were imprinted with the inscription Payable to Order.
 Only two are known to still exist.
 Most were inscribed Payable to Bearer and even these are rare—only a few dozen are in numismatic collections.